 According to FIRE, Ciccariello-Maher was right.
 Just in 2017, faculty at schools including the University of Tampa, Essex County College, Montclair State University, California State University, Fresno, and Trinity College faced suspensions, investigations, and firings because of outrage campaigns.

-Harvard University is a four time member of the “10 worst colleges” for free speech published by FIRE.
+Harvard University is a four-time member of the “10 worst colleges” for free speech published by FIRE.
 In 2016, Harvard implemented a policy blacklisting the members of clubs that don’t promote Harvard’s vision.
 The decision includes members of independent, single-sex, off-campus organizations.
-It bans these members from leadership of on-campus organizations or athletic teams.
+It bans these members from the leadership of on-campus organizations or athletic teams.